 A piano student learns to read two lines of music, use both ears, arms, legs, feet, and all ten fingers, with the brain giving each body part a different assignment to perform simultaneously.
 No other activity allows a child to exercise all of these skills in such a constructive manner.

-As a student begins to experience the benefits of concentration and coordination, she begins to experience a sense of confidence.
+As students begin to experience the benefits of concentration and coordination, they begin to experience a sense of confidence.
 Completing a difficult task is very rewarding and allows the student to feel good about what she has accomplished.
-As a matter of fact, learning to play the piano is one of the best methods of instilling confidence in children and adults alike.
+Learning to play the piano is one of the best methods of instilling confidence in children and adults alike.
 Concentration, coordination, and confidence form a foundation unsurpassed for helping students grow.

 One recent MIT study determined that the cerebral cortex of a concert pianist is enlarged by 30% on average compared to people that are considered intellectuals, but who did not have instrumental music education.
-Another CA study found that 75% of Silicon Valley CEO’s had instrumental music education as a child.
+Another study found that 75% of Silicon Valley CEO’s had instrumental music education as a child.

 This article talks about how music training is linked to enhanced verbal skills.

-It is not as important for a student to play a piece of music with perfection as it is for him or her to develop to the best of his or her abilities.
+It is not as crucial for students to play a piece of music with perfection as it is for them to develop to the best of their abilities.
 The piano is an educational tool that can help accelerate a child’s development and help adults maintain and gain benefits in brain age.

 Follow the link to this article to find out how musical training affects brain development in young children.

-Discipline, patience, determination and perseverance are some of the many other skills learned through piano training.
-Successful piano students have to work daily over extended periods of time in order to learn complex music.
-Piano helps students understand the concept of sustained effort, accomplish excellence and learn and to put to practice the meaning of hard work.
+Discipline, patience, determination, and perseverance are some of the many other skills learned through piano training.
+Successful piano students have to work daily over extended periods to learn complex music.
+Piano helps students understand the concept of sustained effort, accomplish excellence and learn, and to put to practice the meaning of hard work.
+That is why having studied a music instrument for years is so advantageous when it comes time to apply to colleges and universities.